Emergency vehicle lighting: Red and blue

-This is used by all State and Federal Police forces, NT Police car flashing lights, Naval Police, Military Police, Air Force Police and Australian Border Force motor vehicles.
+This is used by all State and Federal Police forces, NT Police, Naval Police, Military Police, Air Force Police and Australian Border Force motor vehicles.
 Red and blue is also used by all State and Australian Defence Force fire and ambulance services.
 Civilian Ambulance and most fire units across the country use red and blue lights with State Emergency Service motor vehicles in most states being authorised to use the red and blue light combination (WA SES only fit red and blue lights to Priority One Cliff/Vertical Rescue or Road Crash Rescue vehicles, with all others having red only).
+The NSW Volunteer Rescue Association use these attending road, cave, cliff, swift water, and other rescues.
+Aviation Rescue Fire Fighting (ARFF) use Red and Blue lights when responding to incidents outside of the airport boundary on public roads.
 New South Wales also allows red and blue to be used by Transport for NSW traffic commanders and traffic response crews designated as emergency vehicles.

 Red

-Red lights signify a risk-to-life situation, and are used alone by Aviation Rescue Fire Fighting (ARFF), Mines Rescue, Western Power, Red Cross blood/organ transport, St John Ambulance Service and all WA State Emergency Service that do not have red and blue.
-Red lighting used to be in use for fire engines, ambulances and non WA State Emergency Service motor vehicles before they changed to red and blue.
+Red lights signify a risk-to-life situation, and are used alone by Aviation Rescue Fire Fighting (ARFF, when responding to incidents within the airports boundary), Mines Rescue, Red Cross blood/organ transport, St John Ambulance Service and all WA State Emergency Service vehicles that do not perform a special function warranting red and blue lights.
+Local government rangers that serve as fire control officers typically have red and amber lighting within WA.
+Red lighting used to be in use for fire engines, ambulances, Patient Transport Service (PTS) ambulances in Queensland, before they changed to red and blue.
+New vehicles operated by some country/rural fire services have the ability to flash red lights independently from blue to identify that the vehicle is in distress, I.e. experiencing a "burnover".